learningeconomy/admin-dashboard/README.md

 docker-compose -f compose.yaml up -d
 ```

-## Repository

-The repository can be found at [https://github.com/learningeconomy/admin-dashboard](https://github.com/learningeconomy/admin-dashboard).

 ---

 **Note:** Ensure that you have Docker and Docker Compose installed on your machine for deploying the services.

-This README provides a high-level overview of the services, for more detailed information refer to the README files within each service's directory.

 ## License
 MIT © [MIT](#)